tina-tikh/MadRacer/README.md

 •	Animated targets;

-•	A lot of cars to choose;
+•	A lot of cars to choose for racer;

 •	Configurable world from js metadata;